geoffreylitt/wildcard-onward-paper/paper.md

 ## Viability of scraping

-Our second evaluation area relates less to the conceptual approach of table-driven customization, and more to the specific implementation of customizing existing web applications.
+Our second evaluation area relates less to the conceptual approach of data-driven customization, and more to the specific implementation of customizing existing web applications.
 In order for third-party customization through Wildcard to succeed, it is important that creating usable adapters for existing websites takes minimal effort.